nzcoward/onyx-products/README.md

 ### b) Encapsulation
 Requests own their own validation (we could use a rule engine to inject these still) and domain objects own any mutations.
 This codebase does not have any of that really...
 Domain models should maintain their own state and only provide the appropriate external methods that allow callers to make only *valid* changes.
+This project still uses an IProductsService, but I'd likely flesh it out further by encapsulating into the model that is also used by EF Core.

 ### c) Minimal APIs
 Unlike controllers where we might consider constructor injection, method injection in minimal APIs makes it clear the scope of the dependencies when passing into the function.